BoontonHighSchool/ArduinoClawMachine/README.md

 # ArduinoClawMachine
-Concert an Ultimaker Original into a Claw Machine
+Convert an Ultimaker Original into a Claw Machine